 But for Nepal, this was the norm and I loved the freedom it provided!

-At Tashi’s recommendation, we stopped for lunch at one of the village houses and gorged ourselves with the the Nepalese national dish of Dal Bhat.
+At Tashi’s recommendation, we stopped for lunch at one of the village houses and gorged ourselves with the Nepalese national dish of Dal Bhat.
 Included in the meal was steamed rice, a cooked lentil soup & a side of green vegetables that I believe went by the name of tarkari; all cooked over an open fire.

 The food was about as local as you could get, came in massive portions and was absolutely delicious!

-Saying our goodbyes and giving thanks for such a filling lunch, we continued on up the mountain to less steeper trails as they ran parallel to the creek and eventually turned into a very rough dirt road that hadn’t seemed to have been used in years.
+Saying our goodbyes and giving thanks for such a filling lunch, we continued on up the mountain to less steep trails as they ran parallel to the creek and eventually turned into a very rough dirt road that hadn’t seemed to have been used in years.

 The higher up we went, the more tropical & lush the vegetation seemed to get.
 Fresh green algae grew along the rocks in the creek and yellow flowers showed off their beauty as they blossomed in the sun.
 Meanwhile, small baby blue butterflies that were speckled with dark blue dots floated from place to place until it started raining; then we found them huddled in groups on the ground waiting for the storm to pass by.